cfochoa7/Feed-Reader-Testing/README.md

 Special thanks to Matthew Cranford, and the Udacity community for providing guidance on this project.

--Cranford, Matthew (2018) Arcade Game Walkthrough https://matthewcranford.com/feed-reader-walkthrough-part-1-starter-code/
+-Cranford, Matthew (2018) Feed Reader Walkthrough https://matthewcranford.com/feed-reader-walkthrough-part-1-starter-code/